-For the fourth day in row lows were in the mid-to-upper 60s, about twenty degrees above average and warmer than the typical high during this time of year (61°).
+For the fourth day in a row lows were in the mid-to-upper 60s, about twenty degrees above average, and warmer than the typical high during this time of year (61°).
 Two of the days had record-high lows which are still standing (69° on the 25th, 66° on the 27th).

-The morning low of 28° was the coldest temperature ever recorded in October (a record that still stands).
+The morning low of 28° was the coldest temperature ever recorded in October in Central Park (a record that still stands).
 And for ten consecutive hours the temperature was 32° or colder (from midnight thru 10 AM).
-Under clear skies the afternoon high struggled to get to 43°, producing a daily mean temperature that was 16 degrees below average.
+Under clear skies the afternoon high struggled to get to 43°, resulting in a daily mean temperature that was 16 degrees below average.

 The 0.19" of rain that fell, mostly between 1-2 AM, was the first rain to fall on this date since 1959 (when 0.19" also fell).

 1.82" of rain fell tonight between 7 PM and 2 AM.
 As the rain wound down, one last heavy band delivered 0.63" between 11 PM-midnight (it actually took place between midnight-1AM but the National Weather Service doesn't recognize Daylight Saving Time in its record keeping).
 It was a record rainfall for the date, later broken in 2003 when 1.88" fell.

 Although skies were mostly cloudy the high reached 75°, fifteen degrees above average.
 This was the sixth day in a row with a high in the 70s.

 The 0.36" of rain that fell during the morning was the last rainfall this month and brought October's total to 2.10" - the same amount that was measured in September.
 This was the fifth time for this type of phenomenon, joining May/June 1917; Nov/Dec 1945; Dec.
 1980/Jan.
 1981; and June/July 1985.
 (And there have been nine instances of back-to-back months being 0.01" apart.)